Skip to content

 Keri Waters

-Keri Waters is a hardware operator, engineer, and founder whose career has run through the semiconductor, connected-hardware, water, and energy sectors.
-She is the author of More Energy, Clean Planet: Cheap Power Will Solve the Climate Crisis Within a Century, which makes the engineering case for why cheap, abundant clean energy is the climate strategy that can actually work at scale.
+Keri Waters is an engineer, founder, and hardware operator whose career has run through the semiconductor, connected-hardware, water, and energy sectors.
+She is the author of More Energy, Clean Planet: Cheap Power Will Solve the Climate Crisis Within a Century, which makes the engineering case for why cheap, clean energy is the climate strategy that can actually work at scale.

 Waters holds an MBA from UC Berkeley's Haas School of Business and a BS in Mechanical Engineering from MIT.
-Her career began in 1997 at Silicon Graphics, and over three decades she has built hardware companies, raised multiple rounds of venture capital and strategic capital, and invented or co-invented several patented technologies.
+Her career began in 1997 at Silicon Graphics, and over three decades she has built hardware companies, raised multiple rounds of venture and strategic capital, and co-invented patented sensing technology.

 Waters founded Buoy Labs, an Internet-of-Things company that built smart sensors for residential water leak detection.
 The company was conceived as a conservation tool, but its real market turned out to be the insurance industry, a discovery that reshaped how Waters thinks about risk, infrastructure, and the incentive structures that determine what actually gets built.
 Buoy was acquired by Resideo in 2019, and Waters then led the $320 million water business unit there as Vice President and General Manager.
 Her companies have partnered with Fortune 500 firms including USAA and Delta Faucet and delivered on federally funded programs with the Office of Naval Research and the Department of Homeland Security.